 Knowing how to purify water to make it safe to drink can literally save your life and others with you.
 At the very least it’s a cool thing to show off if you need some extra water while camping.

-In most instances you will be able to boil water, and this is by far the safest method to use.
-You can never be too sure what materials you will have available however, so I recommend knowing how to distill and use solar distilling methods as they are pretty versatile.
+In most instances, you will be able to boil water, and this is by far the safest method to use.
+You can never be too sure what materials you will have available, however, so I recommend knowing how to distil and use solar distilling methods as they are pretty versatile.

 Never chance it with water that has not been purified, it’s just not worth it.
 The chance of getting sick is very high, and if you’re being sick you’re going to dehydrate faster too.